 A spokesman for Chanel, declined to comment on the siblings’ net worth, of course.

-Alain Wertheimer and Gerard Wertheimer, are the grandsons of Pierre Wertheimer, who was an early business partner of the couturière Gabrielle "Coco" Chanel, herself.
+As for how they ended up at the head of one of fashion's most well-known houses, the Wertheimers are the grandsons of Pierre Wertheimer, who was an early business partner of the couturière Gabrielle "Coco" Chanel, herself.
 In 1924, Pierre Wertheimer entered into an agreement with Coco Chanel to create "Parfums Chanel."
-For a seventy percent share of the company, the Wertheimers agreed to provide full financing for production, marketing and distribution of Chanel No. 5.
-Théophile Bader (founder of the Paris department store, Galeries Lafayette) was given a twenty percent share.
+For a seventy percent share of the company, Wertheimer agreed to provide full financing for production, marketing and distribution of Chanel No. 5.
+Théophile Bader - founder of the Paris department store, Galeries Lafayette - was given a twenty percent share.